 When obtaining your new Spanish SIM you can choose between a pay-as-you-go plan (prepaid) or a contract.
 Understanding the exact costs and the fine print when it comes to choosing the best SIM card deal is a bit complicated.
 We will explain what you need to bear in mind and watch out for.
 Currently best deals to get your prepaid SIM card are with Lycamobile.
 You won’t need to sign any papers and you add money to your phone at your own discretion.
 We have Lycamobile SIM cards on stock and will help you to activate them so that you are connected on your first day upon arrival in Madrid!

-GOOD NEWS – NEW BUNDLE FOR INTERNATIONAL STUDENTS AVAILABLE – ONLY IN THE CITYLIFE OFFICE!
+GOOD NEWS – SPECIAL OFFER FOR INTERNATIONAL STUDENTS AVAILABLE – ONLY IN THE CITYLIFE OFFICE!

 - Free, unlimited calls within the community (to all people who also have a Spanish Lycamobile SIM card)